-Karlovy Vary 2025: Promising Young Men and Women | Filmmaker Magazine
+Karlovy Vary 2025: Promising Young Men and Women

 João Rosas’s first narrative feature The Luminous Life builds out characters he’s been writing and following over three shorts since age 12 (he’s also previously made a nonfiction feature).
 Luminous’s lynchpin is Nicolau (Francisco Melo)—first encountered in 2012’s Entrecampos, now a very self-serious 24-year-old far more likely to decline a drink than take one, the better to return home alone to The Brothers Karamazov on his bedside table.
 Crossing the line between sobriety and outright gloom, Nicolau is a year out from a break-up he thinks has broken his heart for life and unable to commit to a job or non-renumerative passion.
 The loose plot follows him as he comes unstuck—moving out from his parents’ house, getting a job at a stationary outlet that doubles as a bookstore with only three regulars, trying to nudge his band into finally playing their first show after months of seemingly fruitless rehearsals.

 Working in a recognizable cinephile traditionalist lane, Rosas frames two people sitting by a cafe window or wall in the Rohmer-to-Hong lineage and finds plot excuses to have multiple scenes unfold at the Cinemateca Portuguesa.
 He’s certainly not afraid to show his reference points: as Nicolau passively stalks a woman who’s a dead ringer for his ex, he wanders the city aimlessly a la a pointed insert shot (from the Cinemetaca’s monthly program) of Four Nights of a Dreamer, and later dresses up in a Santa suit at his boss’s request, invoking Eustache via Santa Claus has Blue Eyes.
 But the movie (which premiered at IndieLisboa) is made now and displays more self-awareness about its gender politics than those reference points indicate, with Nicolau’s former teacher strongly denouncing “romanticism that’s dated, sexist, badly disguised.”
-Perhaps the film’s greatest pleasure is spending time with 24-year-olds who read books older than themselves and don’t pheremonally emit the desire to either produce or stream content, maintaining continuity with a form of civilization that I recognize and which it seems like every market force around me is rapidly trying to force into obsolescence.
+Perhaps the film’s greatest pleasure is spending time with 24-year-olds who read books older than themselves and don’t pheremonally emit the desire to either create or consume content, maintaining continuity with a form of civilization that I recognize and which it seems like every market force around me is rapidly trying to force into obsolescence.
 (Yes, I know they’re just grad students and will always be with us.)

 All these films were in the main competition Crystal Globe section, with which I had better luck than the Proxima slate, the festival’s version of “the slate where we put the edgier, artier projects.”
 While I saw some dispiriting work from that side, it also contained my other world premiere highlight, Mahde Hasan’s Sand City.
 Said highlight status comes with several asterisks: where The Visitor and The Luminous Life are all of one accomplished piece, Sand City is a film of great visual accomplishment and several moments of sheerly goofy misjudgment, notably the cliche thematic precis of the first chapter title (“two lost souls in a metropolis”), which makes it seem like we’re about to watch Lost in Translation (Bangladesh Redux), and a very regrettable deployment of that ultimate 21st century arthouse musical cliche, “Spiegel im Spiegel.”
 Whoever is licensing Arvo Pärt’s work would be saving filmmakers from themselves by making this impossible to use for less than $5 million.